Ashwin-P-S/100daysofcode/Day 31 - 40/Day-32/README.md

 - The Situation where a newly inserted key maps to an already occupied slot in the hash table
 - It must be handled using some Collision Handling Techniques givern below:
-    - Seperate Chaining
+    - Separate Chaining
     - Open Addressing:
         - Linear Probing
         - Quadratic Probing
         - Double Hashing

-## Seperate Chaining
+## Separate Chaining

 The idea is to make each slot of hash table point to a linked list of records that have same hash function value